-The bumps you see when you have keratosis pilaris are actually collections of dead skin cells.
+The bumps you see when you have keratosis pilaris are actually collections of the protein keratin.
 These bumps are sometimes mistaken for clusters of small pimples.
-Keratosis pilaris bumps happen when dead skin cells clog (block) your pores instead of flaking off.
-Your pores are openings in your skin where hairs come through the skin (hair follicles).
+Keratosis pilaris bumps happen when keratin clogs (blocks) your pores instead of flaking off.
+Your pores are openings in your skin where hairs come through your skin (hair follicles).

-Healthcare providers don’t know why some people are affected by keratosis pilaris, while others aren’t.
-There could be a genetic factor — meaning your genes could impact your chances of developing this condition.
+Healthcare providers don’t know why keratosis pilaris affects some people and not others.
+There could be a genetic factor, meaning your genes could affect your chances of developing this condition.